AIP-PIDA Water Investment Scorecard

 - Display country-level performance against high-priority water investment thematic indicators for follow-up

-AIP-PIDA Water Investment Scorecard Coordination
+AIP-PIDA Water Investment Scorecard Framework

 The AIP-PIDA Water Investment Scorecard will track priority water related investments indicators and assist senior leaders to improve accountability, monitoring, and response to the water investments gaps.